Kibabalu/self_powered_active_load/README.md

 ![Schematics](self_powered_active_load_schematics.png)

 Independently of the applied voltage, the circuit composed by the transistors Q3, Q4, Q5, and Q6 generates a constant voltage of 1.2V to supply the LM10 using the LM10 reference buffer itself.
 Thus, it is controlling its own supply voltage.
 Q3, Q4, and Q5 are composing a current mirror and Q6 is the final control element.
 This works down to an applied voltage of 2V.
+The transistors Q1 and Q2 are forming a constant current source to drive a power-on-LED independently from the applied voltage.

 The main function of the circuit, the load current control, is done by the remaining precision operational amplifier.
 Four Sziklai-like output stages functions as final control elements for the current load.